YipLi-kktkt/PreludeOfMe/content/post/intro-master/index.md

 #   caption: ''
 ---

-On this page, I'll introduce my master's thesis in English.
+On this page, I'd like to introduce my master's thesis in English.
 The page also lists the answers to questions asked in the thesis defense, translated from Chinese, under the video.

 ## Video

-If the video can't play, please inform me.
-Choose from one of the following approaches:
+If the video can't play, please inform me:

 **Youtube**: